-As one of the more disruptive of the emergent technologies, data analytics for human capital management has led to changes in organizational and marketing methodologies across all industries.
+As one of the more disruptive emergent technologies, data analytics for human capital management has led to changes in organizational and marketing methodologies across all industries.
 By taking advantage of the insights provided by the technology, business owners and enterprise executives can increase revenues, make more-informed decisions and efficiently manage human resources (HR) activities.
 Here is how you should utilize HR analytics, using modern, cloud-based HR solutions.

 HR Analytics Allow for Smarter HR Management